SamuelYvon/RayTracingInOneWeekend/README.md

 ### What is this

 A simple ray-tracer using raylib for visualization.
+Follows "Ray Tracing In One Weekend".
+I implemented up to "metal" rendering.
+I skipped dialetrics since for my intents it was not relevant, and I also skipped positional camera since I have implemented something similar in [Rayz](https://github.com/SamuelYvon/rayz).

 ### Related